marioblas/meteor-blaze-boilerplate/README.md

 │   ├── collections/            # Common collections
 │   ├── helpers/                # Common helpers
 │   └── router.js               # Routes
 │
+├── packages/                   # npm modules defined in packages.json will be automatically added here │   └── npm-container/
+│
 ├── private/                    # Private files that you don't want to be accessible from the outside │